cedadev/CFAPyX/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-CFAPyX Documentation
+cfapyx Documentation
 ====================

-**CFAPyX** is an Xarray add-on module that enables the **CFA-netCDF xarray engine** in python.
+**cfapyx** is an Xarray add-on module that enables the **CFA-netCDF xarray engine** in python.

-CFAPyX follows the `CFA-conventions <https://github.com/NCAS-CMS/cfa-conventions/blob/main/source/cfa.md>`_ for properly formatting a CFA-netCDF file to access distributed netCDF data.
+cfapyx follows the `CFA-conventions <https://github.com/NCAS-CMS/cfa-conventions/blob/main/source/cfa.md>`_ for properly formatting a CFA-netCDF file to access distributed netCDF data.

 The package can be enabled in xarray when opening a CFA file using the `engine="CFA"` keyword argument.
 This will decode your CFA-netCDF file into a properly formatted Xarray Dataset, which will lazily load your data from distributed sources when reqired for computation or plotting.